aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/troubleshooting-guide.rst

 Failed to create NEURONCORE Group with GRPC Error.
 Status Error: 14, Error message: "Connect Failed"
 ----------------------------------------------------------------------------------------------------

+NOTE: This error only applies to MXNet 1.5.

 If the client is unable to start workers and you get a message that MMS is unable to create NeuronCore Group, please check that Neuron RTD is running (neuron-rtd process).